So you think you might like to volunteer with wildlife?

 Many people, who wish to support the work we do, offer financial assistance, whether it is a one-off event, i.e. a raffle at work or regular contributions.
 We have a membership of approximately 2,000 people, the annual subscriptions of which provide a regular income.
-However with increasing demands on our resources and the current plans to build a new hospital improving on this current revenue is the only option if the charity is to maintain and improve upon the crucial work of rescuing and rehabilitating wildlife.
+However with increasing demands on our resources and extra work and improvements to the new hospital improving on this current revenue is the only option if the charity is to maintain and improve upon the crucial work of rescuing and rehabilitating wildlife.

 • Set up and man charity stall at events such as fetes etc

 • Organise specific events e.g. quiz nights, treasure hunt etc

 • Attend boot sales (a good source of funding with virtually no outlay)